sajidahmed12/Food-AI-Bangla-Detect-Bangladeshi-Foods-With-CNN-Object-Detection-F-RCNN/README.md

-# BDFDET: Real-Time Bangladeshi Food Detection with F-RCNN Object Detection Model.
+# FoodAI: Real-Time Bangladeshi Food Detection with F-RCNN Object Detection Model.

 ## Introduction
 This is my project for the Pattern Recognition Course.